lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     concentration analysis?
 As I can see, it depends on what variables you feed in the model."*

+        For the PLS analysis, we used the mol% data to input into the PLS model.
-        We are not entirely clear on the reviewer's comment.
-PLS extracts from high dimensional data (multiple predictor variables, i.e. the fatty acids) underlying correlations, constrained by a outcome variable (i.e. beta-cell function).
+        PLS extracts underlying correlations from high dimensional data (multiple predictor variables, i.e. the fatty acids), constrained by a outcome variable (i.e. beta-cell function).
 In this context, because mol% data is by definition restricted to sums of 100% (all fatty acid values add up to 100%), the underlying correlations between fatty acids is dependent on the relative contributions those fatty acids have to the total and as such can reflect correlations of specific fatty acids or groups of fatty acids that increase or decrease in proportion together.
         The concentration data is not contrained by this inherent correlation and thus underlying groups or clusters may not be identified using PLS.

 7. *"RESULTS:"*
     - *"Please give ns in Table 1."* ... *"It would be also nice to see, how many participants had 1, 2 or 3 time points in the analysis."*

-        These have been added as requested. {{Tony, not sure about how I feel adding p-values to Table 1.
-I'm showing it purely for descriptive purposes and it might detract from discussion since, as you may recall, some variables (e.g. HDL) have a significant difference between visits, but don't really change over the visits... thoughts?
-I'm not too keen on generating p-values for the sake of generating p-values, esp. when it is not really relevant to the main analysis.}}
+        The number of participants who attended all three visits has been added as requested.
+Regarding including 'ns' in Table 1, we intentionally did not include p-values for this table for several reasons.
+Our objective was not to examine significant differences in the basic characteristics of the cohort and this table is included to show a purely descriptive summary of the cohort over the 6 years.
+Our analysis currently generates a large number of tests and subsequent p-values and, even though we adjusted these p-values for the false discovery rate, we did not want to generate more p-values (and the resulting increase in Type 1 error) than necessary if they are not primary to our objective.

     - *"How were the changes calculated (GEE?) in the basic characteristics of the PROMISE cohort section?"*